kper/mill/README.md

 # Mill

 Mill is a compiler based on LLVM-10.
+This project is actually a backup project idea for my undergrad bakk. thesis.

 ```
 fn greaterThan(a: int,b: int) {